1. Qualifying Employment

 Federal and private student loans provided by a U.S. lender qualify for LRAP.
 Federal student loans include Stafford subsidized and unsubsidized, Perkins, and Graduate PLUS loans.
 Except for the bar study loan, only private student loans that are certified by our office are eligible for LRAP.

-The eligible loans will further depend upon whether the LRAP participant selects the Standard or IBR Track.
+The eligible loans will further depend upon whether the LRAP participant selects the Standard or IDR Track.

 For graduates in the Standard Track, the LRAP will assist with repayments made on the principal and capitalized interest of federal and private educational loans borrowed for the J.D.
 Program.
 Any loan amount borrowed in excess of the student budget as determined by the Financial Aid Office for any particular year will not be eligible for LRAP assistance.
 The only exception is a bar study loan obtained for the post graduation period.